timetoady/timetoady.gihub.io/_posts/2021-3-4-functions-callbacks-promises.md

 Promises have three states.
 A "pending" initial state where the promise exists but has not settled, and then it is settled by either a "fulfilled" state where the operation was complete successfully, or a "rejected" state, where things didn't go so well.

-Either case returns a result that you had your code waiting for instead of moving ahead before it finished, or kept your code moving on other things in the mean time.
+Either case returns a result that you had a block of your code waiting for instead of moving ahead before it finished, and/or kept your code moving on other things in the mean time.

 ### Special syntax: async and await

 Defining a lot of `new Promise`es can get pretty verbose.
 Thankfully, you can use an asynchronous function and the `await` keyword to smooth things out.
-They are a type of promise with that good syntactic sugar.
+They are a type of promise with some good syntactic sugar.

 Like-a so: